 The African Parks Model

-By Doug Wise
+By Dr Doug Wise

 It is worth considering whether an African Parks–type model would provide the opportunity for all African states to coalesce in support of sustainable trade.
 One might envisage a single non-profit organisation comprising first-world donors working in partnership with range state governments, taking total control over all (legal) ivory trading.